Gnkgo/summaries/computer-networks/cn_summary.md

         - not possible to group them using prefixes, since MAC is randomly assigned.
 Routing tables grow to unmanageable sizes

 ## IP
+- kind of like a phone number
+- opens up communication
+-

 ## DNS servers
 ![Alt text](assets/DNS_hierarchy.png)

+- uses DNS
+    - on port number 53 to serve requests
+    - DNS queries consist of a single UDP request from the client followed by a single UDP reply from the server
+    1. UDP is much faster
+    2. DNS requests are generally very small and fit well within UDP segments
+    3. UDP is not reliable, but reliability can be added to the application layer.
+An application can use UDP and can be reliable by using a timeout and resend at the application layer

 ### Resource Records (RRs)
 - **Type=A:** Name refers to a hostname, Value refers to the corresponding IP address.
 Hence, this type provides a standard hostname to IP mapping.